Winners of the coveted PHIL award this year were:

 "Most Sensational" - Atticus Abraham from Crossville TN

 "Most Groovy" - Harry Charles & Harrison Kendree from Rock Hill SC

 "Most Dazzling" - Ben and Shelby Lipman from Sterling NJ.

 Festival Report by Charles Shapiro

-Two hundred and fifteen registered jugglers attended the 45th annual Groundhog Day Jugglers Festival on February 3,4, and 5 at the Yaarab Shrine Center, a mere 7 tenths of a mile from Peachtree Street in downtown Atlanta.
+Two hundred and forty-three registered jugglers attended the 45th annual Groundhog Day Jugglers Festival on February 3,4, and 5 at the Yaarab Shrine Center, a mere 7 tenths of a mile from Peachtree Street in downtown Atlanta.
 The fun started early on Friday when the gym opened at 4 pm.
 By dinner time (delicious chicken and rice by Warung Restaurant, which closed its store just to help us for the weekend) it was filled with jugglers practicing, passing clubs, and greeting old friends.
 The gym stayed open until 11 pm, but by 10:30 only about 40 of us remained.